Assam Career : Apply for Teaching Associate vacancy in Gauhati University

-Gauhati University Assam is inviting applications from eligible candidates for the post of Teaching Associate in the Department of History on purely temporary basis.
+Gauhati University is inviting applications from eligible candidates for the post of Teaching Associate in the Department of Electronics and Communication Engineering on purely temporary basis.

 No. of posts : 2